 Industry frustration has been voiced where on occasions they are required to respond to applications by consumers where there is no basis in law or fact for the claim.
-We believe in order for both consumers to receive appropriate action and business to only respond to legitimate claims that a triage system should be implemented (this has been extensively covered in the direct submission made by The Caravan, Camping & Touring Industry & Manufactured Housing Industry Association of NSW to this Review).
+We believe in order for both consumers to receive appropriate action and business to only respond to legitimate claims that a triage system should be implemented (this has been extensively covered in the direct submission made by the Caravan, Camping & Touring Industry & Manufactured Housing Industry Association of NSW to this Review in its first round of consultation).